-In summary, our experiments suggest that human observers form a correspondence between items in successive time-slices-and thus create a representation of individual objects bearing continuous existence-by determining the most plausible featural correspondence given subjective expectations about objects are likely to change over time.
+Our experiments suggest that human observers form a correspondence between items in successive time-slices-and thus create a representation of individual objects bearing continuous existence-by determining the most plausible featural correspondence given subjective expectations about how objects are likely to change over time.
 These expectations, encoded as a subjective probability distribution (our "evolution function"), are then combined in a simple way, via Bayes' rule, to establish object individuation.
-Again, our model is expressed in terms of featural properties, because these were the only ones that were informative in our displays; spatiotemporal properties would probably have dominated were they useful to the observer, but in our studies they were completely ambiguous.
-However, as discussed above, spatiotemporal properties could be incorporated into the Bayesian observer model, and thus into our "object concept," without substantially altering it.
+Our main findings are: